Khobalt/bookmarkscreenshots/README.md

 This project takes screenshots of websites saved in a bookmarks.html file and stitches them together into a single image.
 It also offers a sorting function.

+I wrote this so I could visualize all the pages I thought were important at one time.
+I have to confess, I'm a bookmark horder.
+As it would be very tedious for me to manually click through all my folders, I wrote these scripts instead!
+Enjoy if you so choose.

 ## Requirements

 - Node.js (tested with v18.14.1 on Windows)